Investing in overseas shares sounds so easy. But if you don’t watch out, you could pay a lot more tax.

 Trust

-If you hold the shares through a discretionary trust, the mechanism is the same.
-The dividends just first pass through the trust tax return.
-And are then distributed to you including withholding tax.
-The end result is the same.
+If you hold the shares through a discretionary trust, the mechanism is the same as for an individual shareholder.
+The dividends must first pass through the trust tax return.
+And are then distributed to you, including a FITO for withholding tax.
+The result is the same.

 Withholding Tax